Mohegan Sun: COVID-19 pandemic

-On March 17, 2020, Mohegan Sun closed its doors for the first time since opening in 1996, in response to the COVID-19 pandemic.
-The decision was made jointly with Foxwoods Resort Casino, marking a rare, coordinated closure of the two tribal gambling properties in Connecticut.
+On March 17, 2020, Mohegan Sun closed its doors for the first time since opening in 1996, in response to the COVID-19 pandemic in Connecticut.
+The decision was made jointly with Foxwoods Resort Casino, marking a rare, coordinated closure of the two tribal gaming properties in Connecticut.

 The temporary closure had significant economic implications for the region.
 Thousands of Mohegan Sun employees were furloughed or laid off, contributing to a sharp rise in unemployment in southeastern Connecticut.

 Although the casino is located on sovereign tribal land and not subject to state mandates, Governor Ned Lamont urged tribal leaders to delay reopening due to ongoing public health concerns.
 Despite the warnings, Mohegan Sun proceeded with a limited reopening on June 1, 2020, implementing a variety of safety measures including reduced capacity, health screenings, and the suspension of certain high-risk operations such as buffets and large gatherings.

 In response, the state of Connecticut placed electronic warning signs on highways leading to the casinos to discourage travel to the facilities.

 Over time, Mohegan Sun gradually resumed operations in accordance with health guidance and guest demand.
 The pandemic also prompted a shift toward digital engagement and sports betting, both of which would play larger roles in the casino's future operations.

 Facilities

 Casino

 "River Blue," a towering glass sculpture by artist Dale Chihuly, on display in the Casino of the Sky situated near the escalators leading to the Shops at Mohegan Sun.
 It features hundreds of individually blown glass elements.

-Mohegan Sun contains one of the largest gambling floors in the United States, with approximately 364,000 square feet (33,800 m²) of gambling space.
+Mohegan Sun contains one of the largest gaming floors in the United States, with approximately 364,000 square feet (33,800 m²) of gaming space.
 The casino is divided into several themed areas, including the Casino of the Earth, Casino of the Sky, and Casino of the Wind.
 Each section features distinct architectural and design elements inspired by Native American culture and natural environments.

-The gambling floor includes over 6,500 slot machines and more than 370 table games offering a variety of play styles.
+The gaming floor includes over 6,500 slot machines and more than 370 table games offering a variety of play styles.
 Table games include blackjack, craps, roulette, baccarat, pai gow poker, Caribbean stud poker, three-card poker, and other traditional and specialty games.

 The Casino of the Wind, opened in August 2008, includes a dedicated 42-table poker room, a 35-foot indoor waterfall, and approximately 650 slot machines.

 Mohegan Sun also offers a racebook, which features simulcast wagering on horse and greyhound races from around the United States as well as international tracks in Australia and England.
-While Connecticut does not currently allow traditional sports betting at tribal casinos, the Mohegan Tribe has participated in negotiations with the state regarding the future of regulated online gambling and sports wagering.
+While Connecticut does not currently allow traditional sports betting at tribal casinos, the Mohegan Tribe has participated in negotiations with the state regarding the future of regulated online gaming and sports wagering.

-In addition to traditional gambling, the casino offers electronic table games, including video versions of blackjack, craps, and roulette, catering to guests who prefer a hybrid digital experience.
+In addition to traditional gaming, the casino offers electronic table games, including video versions of blackjack, craps, and roulette, catering to guests who prefer a hybrid digital experience.